-Table 113 Bifferences Between 8 verificating and 8 verificing Feature Function Overloading Function Overriding Definition Multiple functions Redefining a base class function in a derived class. with the same name but different parameters.
+Table 4.5 Differences between Overloading and Overriding Feature Function Overloading Function Overriding Redefining a base class function in a derived class.
+Definition Multiple functions with the same name but different parameters.
 Where It Occurs Same class.
 Different classes (base and derived).
 Parameters Must be different.
 Must be the same.
 Return Type Can be different.
 Must be the same.
 Virtual Keyword Not required.
 Requires virtual in the base class.
-Purpose Achieves compile- Achieves runtime time polymorphism. polymorphism.
+Purpose Achieves compile- time polymorphism.
+Achieves runtime polymorphism.